-• telnet : Use the prnlog command. $\Rightarrow$ P.74 "Printer status"
+• telnet : Use the prnlog command. ⇒ p.70 "Printer status"

 Name Meaning

 ID Print request ID.

 User Print request user name.

 Page The number of pages that is printed.

-Bytes The number of bytes that is received.

 Result The result of the print request.

 Time The time when the print request was received

-User ID User ID that is to be configured in the printer driver.
+User ID 1 User ID that is to be configured in the printer driver.

-JobName The name of the document for printing.
+JobName 1 The name of the document for printing.